Settlement and transport areas

 More nature on our doorstep: green infrastructure and water-aware urban development in cities and municipalities are points of focus in the Federal Action Plan on Nature-based Solutions for Climate and Biodiversity (ANK).
-At the same time, we need to prevent over-settlement in surrounding areas while protecting larger-scale ecosystems from becoming fragmented.
+The focus is on the promotion and preservation of nature in the city by local authorities and businesses.
 Advice about suitable funding solutions is provided by the Centre of Competence for Nature-based Climate Action (KNK).

 City microclimates are improved by parks, greened streets and urban woodlands: these absorb carbon, improve air quality and provide shade on hot days.
 At the same time, they provide recreational opportunities for residents – particularly in districts with an abundance of sealed surfaces.
 Accordingly, greener cities and municipalities are just one way of adapting to the impacts of climate change.